Trump Administration Sued Over Ending Funding Of Teen Pregnancy Programs

 The Healthy Teen Network helps the city choose its sex education curriculum, using social and demographic data to make sure it meets the needs of teens, says Pat Paluzzi, president and CEO of the network.

 The tiny nonprofit has been working to reduce teen pregnancy for 40 years.
-But now its work is threatened because about half its budget comes from the HHS program.
+But now its work is threatened because more than a third of its budget comes from the HHS program.

-Paluzzi says the only notice she got that the five-year grant was being eliminated after just three years came in tiny print in the middle of its renewal notice last July.
+Paluzzi says the only notice she got that the five-year grant was being eliminated after just three years came in tiny print in the middle of its renewal notice in July.

-The Healthy Teen Network also is using federal grant money to create a web app for teens to use that helps them make choices about sex and dating and gives them information about reproduction, birth control, safety and health care.
-It is in the process of launching an app designed for 15-17 year olds and is designing a second one for people aged 18-20.
+The Healthy Teen Network also is using federal grant money to create a web app to help teens make choices about sex and dating and to give them information about reproduction, birth control, safety and health care.
+It is in the process of launching an app designed for 15- to 17-year-olds and is designing a second one for people aged 18 to 20.

-The original app – called CrushApp.org – offers teens information about dating, health relationships, birth control and what to do if they are pregnant.

-"It tells you things like how does a pregnancy occur," Paluzzi says.
-"Like a lot of people don't actually know where pregnancy occurs."
+The original app – called CrushApp.org – "tells you things like how does a pregnancy occur," Paluzzi says.
+"A lot of people don't actually know where pregnancy occurs."

 A section called "Love & Sex" offers menu options such as "Is He A Keeper?" and "Put One On" about using condoms.
 There are cartoons and animated videos to help teens navigate relationships, dating and sex.

 Work on the CrushApp will continue, Paluzzi says, but work on the second app is ending in July.
-The group already eliminated three jobs and are planning to move to smaller, cheaper office space.
+The group already eliminated three jobs and is planning to move to smaller, cheaper office space.

-The Healthy Teen Network and the other groups are suing in U.S. district courts in Washington, D.C., Maryland, and Washington state.
+The Healthy Teen Network and the other groups are suing in U.S. district courts in Washington, D.C., Maryland and Washington state.
 They accuse the Trump administration of cutting off their grants with no regard for the federal rules that dictate when a grant can be terminated.

 HHS in July notified all the grantees that their money would be cut.
-A few were terminated immediately and the remainder were granted one more year.
+A few were terminated immediately, and the remainder were granted one more year.

 An HHS spokeswoman said the agency ended the program because it's not effective.